The Malaria Epidemic: India’s Fight Against Infectious Diseases

 How to Be Safe from Infectious Diseases Like Malaria

 Modern medicine makes malaria treatable if it’s detected early on.
 Below are some common symptoms that signal that a person has caught the disease:

 Since malaria can quickly turn from a mild inconvenience to a life-threatening condition, these symptoms are a definite signal to get a diminishment from a professional doctor.

 However, prevention is always better than cure.
 Malaria and all other parasitic diseases have long-term health consequences.
 The best treatment is not having an infection at all.
 Since the female Anopheles mosquito causes malaria, prevention relies on making sure that there are no breeding grounds for the mosquitoes.
 You can also take the following steps to ensure a malaria-free household:

 - Use insect repellent devices in the house.

 - Sleep under mosquito nets.

 - get rid of mosquitoes breeding grounds like stagnant water

-- Visit health specialist if you show any symptom of infection
+- Visit a health specialist if you show any symptoms of infection

 Did you know that 25th April is World Malaria Day?
 It is an active reminder of the devastation the disease causes to the human population every year.
 In 2021, India is one step closer to its goal of eradicating malaria 2021.
 However, it is possible only with the cooperation between the authorities and the people.
 What steps do you take to prevent malaria and other infectious diseases?
 Let us know in the comments.